-5.1 You must record all gifts and hospitality received, including any offered but rejected, in the Register maintained by the Chief Executive.
+6.1 You must record all gifts and hospitality received, including any offered but rejected, in the Register maintained by the Chief Executive.
 This must include all offers of gifts and hospitality.
 Each entry in the Register must be authorised by the Chief Executive and in the case of hospitality accepted, it must be authorised in advance of attendance of the particular event.

-5.2 In all cases, it is better to err on the side of caution.
+- 6.2 Offers of hospitality which are open to all members will be recorded in the Register by officers. - 6.3 Gifts below the nominal value received by Refuse operatives, Community Day centre staff, Meals on Wheels and Spelride drivers from grateful members of the public are not required to be recorded. - 6.4 In all cases, it is better to err on the side of caution.
 If you have doubts, seek advice.
 What matters above all else, are the reputations of yourself, the Council and local government generally.

-6. Sponsorship - giving and receiving
+7. Sponsorship - giving and receiving

-- 6.1 Where an outside organisation wishes to sponsor or is asked to sponsor a Council activity, whether by invitation, tender, negotiation or voluntarily, the basic conventions concerning acceptance of gifts or hospitality apply.
+- 7.1 Where an outside organisation wishes to sponsor or is asked to sponsor a Council activity, whether by invitation, tender, negotiation or voluntarily, the basic conventions concerning acceptance of gifts or hospitality apply.
 How would this look to the ordinary man or woman in the street?
-Particular care must be taken when dealing with contractors or potential contractors (i.e. contractors who could bid for Council work). - 6.2 Where the Council wishes to sponsor an event or service neither you nor any person connected with you must benefit personally from such sponsorship in any way.
-In all cases there ought to be full disclosure of the arrangements and consultation with the Chief Executive at an early stage. - 6.3 Similarly, where the Council through sponsorship, grant aid, financial or other means, gives support in the community, you should ensure that impartial advice is given and that there is no conflict of interest involved with your work as a councillor or member of staff and any outside interests. - 6.4 In each arrangement for sponsorship, care shall be given to recording the arrangement and the decision making process so that there is a clear audit trail for the purposes of transparency and accountability.
+Particular care must be taken when dealing with contractors or potential contractors (i.e. contractors who could bid for Council work). - 7.2 Where the Council wishes to sponsor an event or service neither you nor any person connected with you must benefit personally from such sponsorship in any way.
+In all cases there ought to be full disclosure of the arrangements and consultation with the Chief Executive at an early stage. - 7.3 Similarly, where the Council through sponsorship, grant aid, financial or other means, gives support in the community, you should ensure that impartial advice is given and that there is no conflict of interest involved with your work as a councillor or member of staff and any outside interests. - 7.4 In each arrangement for sponsorship, care shall be given to recording the arrangement and the decision making process so that there is a clear audit trail for the purposes of transparency and accountability.